Office Assistant Resume Samples & Writing Guide

 Here are three examples of how to properly quantify your work experience:

-1. Candidate quantifies their achievements in terms of dollar amounts and total hours saved:
+1. Dollar amounts and hours saved:

 - Simplified data retrieval processes, department record maintenance, and typing and compiling of reports, saving company an average of 500 hours and $24,000 in labor costs annually